Antakirinja Matu-Yankunytjatjara (AMY)

 Gibson Desert Warnpurru Rangers

 The Gibson Desert Nature Reserve (GDNR) is one of the most remote areas in Australia.
-This has made it difficult for TOs to undertake cultural and land management activities.
+This has made it difficult for traditional owners (TOs) to undertake cultural and land management activities.

 Land management, fire management, feral animal control, identification of cultural sites and values, and protecting threatened species such as the Night Parrot, Bilby and Malleefowl, will be key features of the TOs plan for country.

-The GDNR covers approximately 18,900sqkms of central Western Australia and lies between the Birriliburu and Ngaanyatjarra IPAs.
+The GDNR covers approximately 18,900sqkms of central Western Australia and lies between the Birriliburu and Ngaanyatjarra Indigenous Protected Areas (IPAs).